“Endogenous Politics and the Design of Trade Institutions,” March 2018

-“Unrecognized States: A Theory of Self-Determination and Foreign Influence,” Journal of Law, Economics and Organization (Forthcoming).
+“Unrecognized States: A Theory of Self-Determination and Foreign Influence,” with Benjamin A.T.
+Graham and Ben Horne, Journal of Law, Economics and Organization, 33, 578-611 (2017).

 – See a related column in the Washington Post.